fergiemcdowall/search-index/docs/autosuggest.md

   })
 ```

-...returns a list of suggestions, together with the sets of IDs for
+...returns a list of suggestions, together with the total number of documents
-the documents that they appear in
+that they appear in

 ```javascript
 [['london', 5],